HIV is a virus that targets the immune system. The signs and symptoms differ depending on a person’s stage of HIV infection.

 - toxoplasmosis, a parasitic infection that affects the brain

-Without treatment, people with stage 3 HIV typically survive an average of 3 years.
-People can recover from serious HIV-related infections and diseases and bring HIV under control with treatment.
+Without treatment, people with stage 3 HIV typically survive an average of

 The most common ways people get HIV are anal or vaginal sex or sharing drug injection equipment, such as needles, syringes, or cookers.